NewEarly access is open. Apply now.

 How it's measured

-The consistency score is computed as 1 − (mean KL / anchor entropy).
-A score of 1.0 means the model is perfectly stable across phrasings.
-A score near 0 means the output distribution collapses as framing becomes indirect.
+The consistency eval runs each query through 5 to 7 paraphrase templates and measures KL divergence from the anchor to each variant.
+The consistency score is 1 - (mean KL / anchor entropy).
+A score near 1.0 means the model is stable across phrasings.
+A score near 0 means confidence collapses as framing becomes indirect.

 Results

-consistency eval · "the capital of France is" · Llama 3.2 1B Instruct
+consistency · "the capital of France is" · 7 templates · Llama 3.2 1B

 consistency score81%

-bars show probability assigned to "Paris" per template. red KL values indicate high divergence from anchor.
+bars show P(Paris) per template. faded bars indicate high KL divergence from anchor.

-For this query, the model is reasonably consistent — "Paris" remains the top prediction across all seven templates.
-Confidence drops from 88% on the direct completion to 64% on the third-person framing.
-The KL divergence values rise monotonically as framing becomes more indirect, which is the pattern you expect from genuine knowledge degrading gracefully.
+"Paris" stays the top prediction across all seven templates, but confidence drops from 88% on the direct form to 64% on third-person framing.
+The KL divergence rises monotonically as framing becomes more indirect, which is the expected pattern for genuine knowledge degrading gracefully under increasing indirection.

-The more diagnostic cases are when consistency breaks.
-A model that answers correctly on the direct form and produces a different token on the Q&A form is almost certainly pattern-matching.
-The causal trace from the attribution system can confirm this: if the fact retrieval mechanism at layer 8 fails to activate on the Q&A phrasing, the knowledge was never robustly encoded.
+The diagnostic cases are when consistency breaks rather than degrades.
+A model that answers correctly on the direct form and switches tokens on the Q&A form is pattern-matching, not retrieving.
+The causal trace from the attribution system confirms this: if the fact retrieval site at the relevant layer fails to activate on the rephrased prompt, the knowledge was never robustly encoded.

 Suppression